Ruth Wroe, Maths Subject Advisor

 Standard deviation and sampling are introduced in the common component to Core Maths A and B. Core Maths A students will know that standard deviation is a measure of spread, but its calculation is covered in Core Maths B. Likewise, Core Maths A students will know the meaning of the terms sample and population and the idea of random sampling, but the use of suitable sampling methods and identifying sources of sampling error are covered in Core Maths B.

-Standard deviation, statistical hypothesis testing, and sampling are in AS Level Maths, but the chi-squared test and Spearman’s rank correlation coefficient are only introduced in AS Level Further Maths.
+Standard deviation, statistical hypothesis testing, and sampling are in AS Level Maths, but the chi-square test and Spearman’s rank correlation coefficient are only introduced in AS Level Further Maths.
 Core Maths B, on the other hand, covers them all.

-The student’s t-test used to be in legacy A Level Further Maths, but it is no longer in either A Level Further Maths A or Further Maths B, so it is mathematical content specific to A Level Geography.
+The two-sample t-test used to be in legacy A Level Further Maths, but it is no longer in either A Level Further Maths A or Further Maths B, so it is mathematical content specific to A Level Geography.
 However, Core Maths B students cover the background to the Normal distribution and hypothesis testing which will help with their understanding of the student’s t-test.
 They will have also worked with other tests, so they will be familiar with using formulae, the testing process and the use of critical values.

 The Mann-Whitney U test (also known as the Wilcoxon rank-sum test) is in A Level Further Maths A but Core Maths B students will have the benefit of transferable skills from working with other statistical tests.